 The Toy Train to Shimla: Arriving Slowly Through 102 Tunnels and 800 Bridges

-The thing about the Kalka-Shimla toy train is that it's not trying to get you anywhere fast.
+The thing about the Kalka-Shimla toy train is that it isn't trying to get you anywhere fast.
 It's trying to show you something.

-At 6:10 AM on a Tuesday in November, I boarded the narrow-gauge train at Kalka station — a flat, dusty junction town at the foot of the Himalayas that exists primarily as a place to leave.
-I wouldn't arrive in Shimla until just after noon.
+At 6:10 AM on a November morning, the narrow-gauge train pulls out of Kalka station — a flat, dusty junction town at the foot of the Himalayas that exists primarily as a place to leave.
+You won't reach Shimla until just after noon.
 Six hours for 96 kilometers.
-My phone could have driven me there in four.
+A car could do it in four.

-But my phone wouldn't have taken me through 102 tunnels, over 800 bridges, past tea estates and deodar forests, or climbed from 640 meters to 2,076 meters in a series of switchbacks and loops that engineering textbooks use as examples of "creative problem-solving under impossible topographical constraints."
+But a car won't take you through 102 tunnels, over 800 bridges, past tea estates and deodar forests, or climb from 640 meters to 2,076 meters in a series of switchbacks and loops that engineering textbooks still cite as examples of "creative problem-solving under impossible topographical constraints."

 The train costs INR 300-700 depending on class.
-I booked the Rail Car — a glass-sided heritage coach that holds about 20 passengers and costs INR 700.
+The Rail Car — a glass-sided heritage coach that holds about 20 passengers — runs INR 700.
 Worth the premium for the panoramic windows.

 The First Hour: Leaving the Plains

 Kalka to Dharampur — the first stretch — is deceptive.
 The landscape is scrubby, semi-urban, not particularly beautiful.
-You think: this is what I'm spending six hours on?
+You think: this is what six hours buys?

 Then the climbing starts.
 The train enters the first tunnel.
 Then the second.
-By the third, you realize the track is doing something you can feel in your body — it's corkscrewing upward through the mountain.
+By the third, you feel the track doing something in your body — corkscrewing upward through the mountain.
 The engine strains.
 The carriages sway.

 A vendor walks through selling chai in clay cups.
 INR 15.
 The tea is milky, sweet, and tastes like every Indian train journey ever taken.
-I drink it watching pine trees begin to replace scrub brush outside the window.
+Sip it while pine trees begin to replace scrub brush outside the window.

 The Middle Hours: The Engineering

 The Kalka-Shimla Railway was completed in 1903 by the British, who needed a way to reach their summer capital without dying on horseback.
-The engineering is absurd.
+The engineering is gloriously absurd.
 The track reverses direction at switchback stations — the train literally zigzags up the mountain.
-At Barog station (the longest tunnel at 1.1 km), the story goes that the original chief engineer, Colonel Barog, made a calculation error and the two ends of the tunnel failed to meet.
-He was fined one rupee and, according to legend, shot himself.
-(The tunnel was completed by a different engineer.)
+At Barog station (the longest tunnel at 1.1 km), legend holds that the original chief engineer, Colonel Barog, miscalculated and the two ends of the tunnel failed to meet.
+He was fined one rupee; a different engineer finished the work.
+The lore is part of the ride.

 The Final Approach